Tanya Clarke: Career

 Her television roles include the portrayal of Emily Lotus on Cinemax's Banshee and Queen Reyna on Marvel's Marvel's Inhumans.
 Other: Grey's Anatomy, first and ninth season of American Horror Story, Glee, Hawaii Five-0, CSI: Miami, Supernatural, and Major Crimes.

 She made her Broadway debut in I'm Not Rappaport opposite Judd Hirsch and Ben Vereen, directed by Daniel Sullivan.
 Off-Broadway credits include The Director' with John Shea.
 Her Liquid Light sculptures have been featured in galleries, museums and private collections in the U.S. and around the world.

-Clarke also played the voice of Nicole Brennan in Dead Space.
+Clarke also voiced the NPC Nicole Brennan in Dead Space 2 and the 2023 remake of the first game.